Kong/kong-dist-cloudformation/README.md

 1. Create a key pair to access Cassandra instance.
 Move to next step if you want to use any existing key pair.
 2. Create a key pair to access Kong instances.
 Move to next step if you want to use any existing key pair.
-3. Select the region, the virtualization type and then click launch stack.
-You should see AWS cloudformation "Select Template" page.
+3. Select the region, the virtualization type and then click *"Launch Stack"*.
+You should see AWS cloudformation *"Select Template"* page.
 4. You can change the stack name.
-Click next to move to "Specify parameter" page.
+Click next to move to *"Specify parameter"* page.
 5. Fill in all the parameters details.
 If you chose to launch Kong with Cassandra you would be asked to fill in extra parameters to create a Cassandra cluster.
 Read description of field and enter the value for each field.
-6. Click next to move to "Option page".
-Add Tags and other fields according to your requirements otherwise click next.Note: Template is configured to add a "Name" tag to each relevant resource.
+6. Click next to move to *"Option page"*.
+Add Tags and other fields according to your requirements otherwise click "Next"
+  - Note: The template is configured to add a *"Name"* tag to each relevant resource.
 7. Review the information for the stack.
-When you're satisfied with the settings, click Create
+When you're satisfied with the settings, click *"Create"*
 8. AWS CloudFormation begins creating the resources that are specified in the template.
 To monitor the progress go to AWS CloudFormation console, select the stack in the list.
-In the stack details pane, click the Events tab to see the progress.
+In the stack details pane, click the *"Events"* tab to see the progress.
 9. It will take several minutes(~20 minutes) to create the stack.
-Once the stack has a status of CREATE_COMPLETE, click on output tab to get the proxy and Admin URL, it may take 60 seconds more for links to become active
+Once the stack has a status of `CREATE_COMPLETE`, click on *"Output"* tab to get the proxy and Admin URL, it may take 60 seconds more for links to become active

 #### Important note

-1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if defualt is chosen(0.0.0.0/0).
-The risk of data loss is high.
+1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if defualt is chosen *(`0.0.0.0/0`)*.
+2. The risk of data leakage is high.
 If you desire a more secure configuration, please update access fields with appropiate IP address range.
-2. Template installs many resources on AWS.
+3. The template installs many resources on AWS.
 You will be billed just for the AWS resources used.
-3. Some of the instance types may not be supported in all the AWS Regions, so chose next best available option.
+4. Some of the instance types may not be supported in all the AWS Regions, so chose next best available option.

 ## Enterprise Support